Butterroach/tercol/README.md

 ## Requirements

-TerCol only requires Python 3.6 or newer.
+TerCol only requires Python 3.7 or newer.
 No additional dependencies are needed.

 ## Pros

 -   Small size
 -   Pure Python
 -   No dependencies
 -   Simple automatic reset handling
 -   IDE-autocomplete friendly
 -   True color support

 ## Cons

 -   Limited support of nested styles
-- Only supports Python 3.6+
+-   Only supports Python 3.7+

 ## License

 TerCol is licensed under the MIT license.
+See the LICENSE file for more info.